cvicentiu/WindowFunctions-Course/COURSE.md

 ```

 The query using a CTE only has to the define the sales_product_year table once.
 This also has other benefits, in that the Query Optimizer can now properly see the intent of the programmer: self-join two identical tables.
 This opens up optimization possibilities such as CTE reuse, which we'll cover in a follow-up chapter.

+## CTE Execution
+Now that we understand what a CTE is and what it's useful for, it's time to look at how the database computes queries that use CTEs.

+Without considering any query optimizations, conceptually, the database creates a table entry for each CTE reference.
+When the query starts, the database goes through the following steps:
+1. Identifies the first CTE declaration and its body.
+2. Executes the `SELECT` statement from the CTE body.
+3. Stores the result of the CTE body's `SELECT` into a temporary table for the duration of the main query.
+4. Identify the second CTE declaration and repeat from step one for the second CTE.
+5. Once all CTE references are computed, the database proceeds to execute the main query.

+An astute reader may observe the potential for optimizations within CTEs.
+There are different strategies the query optimizer can employ, which is what we'll cover next:

+## CTE Optimizations

+1. Optimize away unused tables
+2. Reuse CTEs temporary tables if they are referenced more than once.
+3. Push conditions down into CTEs to store less data.